7 things I pray for my kids in a sex-obsessed world

 - I pray they’ll be able to speak truth in love (Ephesians 4:15).
 I pray they’ll reject minimalist slogans like Love, don’t judge, or Adam & Eve not Adam & Steve.
 These slogans only alienate people and squelch thinking.
 Learning to speak truthfully and lovingly doesn’t come easy, but our world desperately needs some people to speak this way.

 - I pray they’ll see the ugliness of sin.
 I have some relatives who live near two things: a turkey farm and a “men’s spa.”
 They both stink.
 I wish I could describe how disgusting the spa looks.
-It’s a rundown, gloomy structure.
-My wife and I recently drove by, as an overweight, surely-unshowered truck driver sauntered into the establishment.
-We talked about how grossed-out we were.
+It’s a rundown, dark, gloomy structure.
 I don’t want my kids to be grossed-out by people, but I do pray they have a similar response to anything that leads them away from the beauty God desires in their lives.

-- I pray they’ll find healthy ways to cope, rest and play.
-Temptation quickly overcomes people when they are tired, bored, depressed or stressed.
-I’ve recognized that I can’t afford to return from an exhausting trip without scheduling at least a day to hike, pray and sleep.
-I pray they’ll discover how to replenish themselves, and learn when they are most susceptible to a crash.
+- I pray they’ll find healthy ways to cope, rest, and play.
+Temptation quickly overcomes people when they are tired, bored, depressed, or stressed.
+I’ve recognized that I can’t afford to return from an exhausting trip without scheduling at least a day to hike, pray, and sleep.
+I pray they’ll learn when they are most susceptible to a crash and discover how to replenish themselves.

 - I pray God-sized dreams will crowd-out foolish, empty temptations.
-Can you imagine where our world would be if every hour of surfing porn sites was traded for something productive?
+Can you imagine where our world would be if every hour of surfing destructive sites was traded for something productive?